customerio/esdb/README.md

 	}

 	for _, e := range events {
-		data, _ := json.Marshal(e.data)
+		value, _ := json.Marshal(e.data)

 		writer.Add(
-			[]byte(e.customerId), // block the event will be stored under. e.timestamp,          // all events will be stored sorted by this value. data,                 // value can be any binary data.
+			[]byte(e.customerId),  // block the event will be stored under. value,                 // value can be any binary data. e.timestamp,           // all events will be stored sorted by this value.
 			"",                    // grouping. "" here means no grouping, store sequentially by timestamp.
 			[]string{e.eventType}, // We'll define one secondary index on event type.
 		)
 	}